ibrahim234523/CV_PROJECT/README.md

 Apply SLERP (Spherical Linear Interpolation) for smooth rotational transitions Handle keyboard events for UI toggling, re-centering, and state switching

-## Notebook 19.ipynb
+## Notebook 19.ipynb Description
-The `19.ipynb` notebook walks through the entire SfM pipeline on the provided `converted_jpg` image set and produces the intermediate artifacts consumed by the viewer:
+The notebook walks through the entire SfM pipeline on the provided image set and produces the intermediate artifacts consumed by the viewer:

 - **Image loading & preprocessing** – images are natural-sorted, converted to grayscale, sharpened, Laplacian-enhanced, and written to `converted_images_preprocessed/` for downstream steps while also being cached in-memory for visualization.
 - **Feature extraction & pair scoring** – SIFT keypoints/descriptors are computed for every preprocessed image, then brute-force matches with a Lowe ratio test build `pair_scores`.
 A disparity heuristic picks the best stereo pair for two-view initialization.